HynLcc/plugin-text/README.md

 # Teable Text Plugin

-This project is a Text plugin based on [Next.js](https://nextjs.org) and [Teable](https://teable.io), designed for displaying and managing text content within Teable.
+This project is a Text plugin based on [Next.js](https://nextjs.org) and [Teable](https://teable.ai), designed for displaying and managing text content within Teable, supporting complete Markdown editing and viewing functionality.

 ## Features
 - 📝 Text viewing and editing functionality